bradyhouse/house/fiddles/aws/wp/wp-setup-lab.md

 </table>

-In this lab everything in AWS minus the 2 EC2 instances depicted above is configured.
+In this lab, we configure everything in AWS minus the 2 EC2 instances (depicted above).
 This includes:

   * Route53 domain name
   * 1 IAM Role